 It needs to be made clear that we should have NEVER been ripped from the homes and lives that we knew, and so savagely placed into such a position where THESE were the only choices left available to us.
 It should also be said that no matter which of these choices our ancestors made, even now today, we not only greatly appreciate, respect, and honor them for their sacrifices but also still carry their pain.

 I’m open-minded enough and more than willing to take a logical, not emotional look, at some of his ideologies and things he says.
-So many have simply written him off as being in the sunken place or being completely nuts, but I believe he still has much to say to the logical thinker.
+Although many have simply written him off as being in the sunken place or being completely nuts I honestly believe he still has much to say to the logical thinker.
 “Poopity Scoop” is not one of those things.